Current Affairs-Topics

 Final Thoughts

 The Rwanda-Congo peace deal is a vital moment in Africa’s conflict resolution efforts.
-While challenges remain in its implementation, the deal has laid a foundation for peace, economic cooperation, and reduced regional tensions.
+While challenges remain in its implementation, the deal has laid a foundation for peace, and economic cooperation, and reduced regional tensions.

 It reflects how international mediation and strategic planning can help resolve even the most entrenched conflicts.